 Community Builders: An Interview with Van Trinh

-Van Trinh has a passion to connect all things: people, process and technology.
+Van Trinh has a passion to connect all things: people, processes, and technology.
 This passion has labeled her a super-connector and a leading community builder.
-Her background in product management leads her to create customer focused products for sustainable growth.
+Her background in product management leads her to create customer-focused products for sustainable growth.

 Family and Meaningful Connection